-Melbourne-based musician Tash Sultana has accolades in every colour: the ARIA award winner has staged a world tour, amassed over a million Instagram followers and hit 126 million views on their bedroom recording of ‘Jungle’.
+Melbourne-based musician Tash Sultana has accolades in every colour: the ARIA award winner has staged a world tour, amassed over a million Instagram followers and hit over a billion streams on their hit single, ‘Jungle’.

 But what is quintessential to their identity is live performance.
 “My fucking pinnacle of existence is to be performing live,” Sultana tells Refinery29 Australia.
 “That’s my calling… it's healing for me.
 And in turn, I think maybe it's received by other people as healing.
 It's just this big, spiritual experience for me to perform like that.
 And I had to find my spirit again.”